 However, a couple of things are worth noting there.
 First, these numbers are all at least 30% higher than any given day at our local Publix or literally any other business we’ve visited (aside from Universal, which is also doing a stellar job).
 Second, when compliance drops in the evenings, so too do crowds, making physical distancing significantly easier to accomplish.

-No. Per Walt Disney World policy, these photographers are not allowed to take your photo while mask-less.
+Moreover, per Walt Disney World policy, PhotoPass photographers are not allowed to take your photo while mask-less.

 If I walk around all day with a Starbucks latte or premium Mickey ice cream bar, can I keep my mask off?